 Once all the beef is browned and removed, deglaze the pan by adding a bit of wine or broth to the pan, bringing up all the browned bits that are attached to the bottom as you stir.
 Add tomato paste and olives to the pan at this time and cook, over low heat, until tomato paste has turned from a bright, deep red to a nice brownish color, adding broth or wine as you go so that the tomato paste doesn’t stick to the bottom of the pan too much.

 Pour the reserved marinade and it’s ingredients into the Dutch oven, along with the reserved stew meat, to the browned tomato paste and olives, stirring to combine; bring stew to a nice boil, skimming away any foam that comes to the top.
 Reduce heat until stew is barely simmering, then add broth and cook, partially covered over low heat, for 2-3 hours.
 Stew may need to be thickened slightly with a little cornstarch slurry before serving.
 Serve stew over Creamy Garlic Potato Puree.

-To Make the Creamy Garlic Potato Puree
+To Make the Creamy Garlic Mashed Potatoes

 Bring a large pot of salted water to a boil; add peeled and quartered potatoes and cook until potatoes are very fork-tender.